Are you married to your job … or going through the motions?

 The Perils of Over-Engagement — Too Much of a Good Thing?

-If you can relate to Michael, working as a means to an end (i.e., a paycheck), you might envy people who truly enjoy their career.
+If you work to live, you might envy people who truly enjoy their career.

 But the grass isn’t always greener.
-People like Donna run the risk of relying too heavily on work for gratification — to the exclusion of other sources of joy.
+People who live to work, like Donna, run the risk of relying too heavily on work for gratification — to the exclusion of other sources of joy.
 Some might call them workaholics, addicted to the adrenaline that comes from solving a crisis, closing a sale or otherwise tying their worth to their work.

 What’s worse, they’re often on the fast track to burnout.
 The capacity to understand the long-term implications of over-engagement is critical.